Continue with Facebook

 You should talk to your doctor if you notice that you’re also making significantly more or less urine, you have swelling in your feet or legs, or you’re feeling more nauseous than usual.
 They may run some tests to check your kidney function.

 If you’re experiencing new or worsening pain, talk to your doctor.
 They can help you find new or better ways to manage your pain or change your PNH treatment plan.
+There may be newer PNH treatments available that work in different ways to improve your symptoms and the amount of pain you experience.

 A blood transfusion (receiving blood from a healthy donor) may help ease some of your symptoms and improve your quality of life.
-A health care provider may also prescribe anticoagulation drugs (blood thinners).
+A healthcare provider may also prescribe anticoagulation drugs (blood thinners).

 We'd love to hear from you!
 Please share your name and email to post and read comments.